Can You Fly With THC Gummies: What The Law Actually Says

 Are the rules the same for medical marijuana patients and recreational users?

-The regulations for flying with THC gummies indeed differ between medical marijuana patients and recreational users.
-While some states have enacted policies that provide certain legal protections for medical patients, the laws apply universally federally, meaning both categories must adhere to federal regulations during air travel.
+The regulations for flying with THC gummies differ between medical marijuana patients and recreational users at the state level.
+While some states have enacted policies that provide certain legal protections for medical patients, federal law applies universally, meaning both categories must adhere to federal regulations during air travel.

 Does TSA actively look for THC products at airports?

-The TSA’s primary mandate is ensuring security, which means they're not specifically searching for drugs.
-However, if THC products are found during security checks, they are obliged to report them to local law enforcement authorities.
+TSA's primary mandate is ensuring security, which means they're not specifically searching for drugs.
+However, if THC products are found during security checks, they're obliged to report them to local law enforcement authorities.
+Cannabis-derived gummies, typically purchased at state-licensed dispensaries, are not allowed on planes regardless of state legality.

 How much THC can legally be in your possession for air travel?

 Under federal law, THC products are illegal, so technically, possessing any amount can result in legal consequences.
-Keep in mind that the discretion of local authorities in individual airports can vary widely, so there is no consistent rule regarding tolerated amounts.
+Keep in mind that the discretion of local authorities in individual airports can vary widely, so there's no consistent rule regarding tolerated amounts.

 Can you face federal charges for flying with THC gummies?